chakma21/OSA/README.md

 # OSA — Obstructive Sleep Apnea Detection

-A deep learning project aimed at **automatically classifying the severity of Obstructive Sleep Apnea (OSA)** using PSG (Polysomnography) signals and cephalometric data.
+A deep learning project aimed at **automatically classifying the severity of Obstructive Sleep Apnea (OSA)** using PSG (Polysomnography) signals.

 ---